 Eternal life, the resurrection from the dead, the fruit of the Spirit, which is the moral image of Christ (that to which we have been predestined—Romans 8:29), are all opportunities.
 Our inheritance in the Lord Jesus cannot be received without a consistent seeking of it.

-And ye shall seek me, and find me, when ye shall search for me with all your heart.
+And you will seek Me and find Me, when you search for Me with all your heart.
 (Jeremiah 29:13)

 Neither are the gifts of the Spirit imputed to us.
 They are given to us on an individual basis, and then we are responsible for the wise and diligent use of them.

-But the manifestation of the Spirit is given to every man to profit withal.
-(I Corinthians 12:7)
+But the manifestation of the Spirit is given to each one for the profit of all: (I Corinthians 12:7)

-Wherefore I put thee in remembrance that thou stir up the gift of God, which is in thee by the putting on of my hands.
+Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.
 (II Timothy 1:6)